ronansb/CPP-Projects/README.md

 My apps are in the folders,
 the exe requires the pdb to be in the same folder to run
-# No copyright, but please credit me for the project.
+# please credit me for the project.
 Thank you!